Expected information gain estimation via density approximations: Sample allocation and dimension reduction: Numerical experiments

-All densities are estimated using $N$ pairs of samples.
-We set the ``ground truth'' to be the EIG estimator obtained using NMC.
-To obtain a consistent estimator of EIG using Monte Carlo for the focused case, we employed layered multiple importance sampling (LMIS) from~\cite{chi} with $1.58 \times 10^6$ samples (5623 for the outer loops and 281 for the inner loops).
+All densities are estimated using $N$ pairs of samples, using the adaptive transport procedure described in Section~\ref{subsubsec:ATM}.
+We set the ``ground truth'' to be the EIG estimate obtained using NMC.
+To obtain a consistent estimator of EIG using Monte Carlo for the focused case, we employed layered multiple importance sampling (LMIS) from~\cite{chi} with $1.58 \times 10^6$ samples (5623 for the outer loop and 281 for the inner loops).
 For the full case, we used the NMC algorithm with $10^{10}$ samples, where the allocation of samples between the inner and outer loops is determined using the optimal allocation proposed in~\cite{chi}.
 In this case, we have $3.83\times 10^6$ samples for the inner loop and 2610 for the outer loop.
-We repeated the procedure 10 times to calculate the mean and variance of the EIG estimators obtained using LMIS and NMC.
-The mean of the Monte Carlo estimators in the focused and full cases is $1.54$ and $4.52$ respectively, with corresponding variances of $4.73\times 10^{-5}$ and $4.59 \times 10^{-4}$.
-We then obtained EIG estimators using transport maps with an increasing total number of samples: 500, 5000, and 50000, and with the number of training and evaluation samples split according to the optimal sample allocation $M/N \sim O(L^{1/3})$, as derived in the previous section.
-We repeated the experiments, and obtained $30$ transport map-based EIG estimators.
+We repeated the procedure 10 times to calculate the mean and variance of the EIG estimates obtained using LMIS and NMC.
+The means of the Monte Carlo estimates in the focused and full cases are $1.54$ and $4.52$ respectively, with corresponding variances of $4.73\times 10^{-5}$ and $4.59 \times 10^{-4}$.
+We then obtained EIG estimators using transport maps with an increasing total number of samples: 500, 5000, and 50000, and with the number of training and evaluation samples split according to the optimal sample allocation $M/N \sim \mathcal O(L^{1/3})$, as derived in the previous section.
+We repeated the experiments and obtained $30$ transport map-based EIG estimates.
 We present the numerical results of both cases in Figures~\ref{nonlinear1} and~\ref{nonlinear2}.

 From the plots, we observe that as the number of samples increases, the EIG estimates converge to the ground truth and the variance decreases considerably in both cases.
 The performance in the focused case is generally better since we only need to estimate a 4-dimensional map, whereas in the full case, we need to estimate a 7-dimensional map.
-If we estimate EIG using Monte Carlo, the focused case is more challenging, as it requires a specially designed algorithm (LMIS).
-Note that in~\ref{comparison}, we can see that both estimators converge to the truth.
-Since nested MC is positively biased, the true EIG is likely between $4.1$ and $4.5$.
+When estimating the EIG using Monte Carlo methods, the focused case is more computationally expensive, as additional Monte Carlo estimation is required to approximate the conditional likelihood.
+In Figure~\ref{comparison}, we see that both TM estimators converge.
+Since NMC is positively biased, and since $\widehat{\mathrm{EIG}}_{\mathrm{m}}$ and $\widehat{\mathrm{EIG}}_{\mathrm{pos}}$ are unbiased estimates of upper and lower bounds, respectively, the true EIG is likely between $4.1$ and $4.5$.